Hypertrophic Cardiomyopathy (HCM)

 HCM is diagnosed based on your medical history, family history, a physical exam and diagnostic test results.

 Knowing your medical history and any signs and symptoms you may have is an important first step.
-Because HCM can be passed from parents to children, your physician will also want to know if anyone in your family has been diagnosed with HCM, heart failure or cardiac arrest.
+Because HCM can be passed from parents to children, your health care professional will also want to know if anyone in your family has been diagnosed with HCM, heart failure or cardiac arrest.
 If someone has been diagnosed with HCM, first degree relatives which include siblings and parents, should also be checked.
-Learn more about genetic testing with our informational guide (PDF).
+Learn more about genetic testing.

-Your doctor will listen to your heart and lungs with a stethoscope.
+Your health care professional will listen to your heart and lungs with a stethoscope.
 If they hear a swishing or whooshing sound called a murmur, that could mean there is problem with blood flow through the heart which may suggest HCM.

 Diagnosis is typically done by echocardiogram.
-It checks the thickness of the heart muscle and blood flow through the heart.
+It checks the function and thickness of the heart muscle and how the blood flows through the heart.
 In some cases, another type of echocardiogram, transesophageal echo (or TEE), may be performed.
 A TEE is done using a probe inserted in the throat while the patient is under sedation.

 Other diagnostic tests may include: